jfischoff/jfischoff.github.io/data/blog/introducing-hasql-queue.md

 The sql for the single element version is identical but instead of `$1` uses `1`.
 PostgreSQL is able to reuse plans for stored procedures that take in zero arguments, so inlining the `1` and using a specialized version is slightly faster.

-Also we can get a simplier plan for the single element `dequeue`:
+Also we can get a simpler plan for the single element `dequeue`:

 ```
 Delete on payloads